 - Discuss ways to increase personal and communal accountably to BIPOC as we work to dismantle white supremacy.

 - Intentionally take time to feel and witness the ancestral embodied trauma of racism through gentle somatic healing work and sacred speaking-listening practices.

 - Examine how and why anti-racism work must be an integral part of spiritual activism.

 - Offer support for each other in walking our spiritual paths with integrity, clear vision, and purpose.

 Facilitated by: Portia Richardson.
-NOTE: Portia has consulted with a team of BIPOC folx on the contents of this class.
+I have consulted with a team of BIPOC folx on the contents of this class.